sgjava/nodemcu-mqtt-tls/README.md

 Only one output topic "node-out" is used since hostname is passed as part of the response.
 You send commands to the input topic in the following format command:param1,param2, ...
-You can add your own commands by addint it to the action table and writing a callback function.
+You can add your own commands by adding it to the command table and writing a callback function.
 * Use [NodeMCU custom builds](https://nodemcu-build.com) to create a NodeMCU.
 Select dev branch and MQTT and TLS modules.